 It is 2019 and computer systems are more complex.
 From web to mobile, you are as good as your program or application.
 And while front-end and back-end developers are crucial to keeping things up and running, companies are increasingly investing in full-stack engineers so that project management can be more efficient.

 A full-stack engineer knows about working on the front-end and back-end of a website.
 They may even be equipped with web designing skills.
 They are not only involved in the execution of a project but also actively participate with the client during the planning stages.
 In short, they are “fully stacked” to deal with everything that is needed to keep your system running.
+Be on your toes, at all times.
+After all, in addition to being one of the highest paying engineering jobs in India, it is also a fast-paced one.

 How to become a Full Stack Software Developer?